 Q5.
 If they were the same size, who wins in a dog fight: Pteranodon or Rodan?

 Oh, the colors!
 Though variegated and beautiful, the Dilophosaurus in Jurassic Park is depicted as an acid-spitting lizard, capable of blinding its victim with its venom and paralyzing it.

 However, this is an ability that does not exist in the real Dilophosaurus.
 It did have sharp teeth and very developed evolutionary hunting abilities.
 Mothra is iconic.
 Her offensive techniques are astonishingly varied and she is always willing to sacrifice herself for the greater good.

 What more can we ask from the Queen of the Monsters?

 Q6.
 Which creature is more beautiful: Dilophosaurus or Mothra?

 Jurassic Park vs Godzilla: Samuel L. Jackson’s Characters

 Samuel L. Jackson has starred in Hollywood’s biggest franchises from Star Wars to Avengers, and Jurassic Park and the Monsterverse are no exception.

 In Kong: Skull Island, Jackson is Lieutenant Colonel Preston Packard, commanding officer of the Sky Devils helicopter squadron who flies the expedition to Skull Island.
-Packard is intensely loyal to his troops, so When Kong kills some of his men during his initial rampage, Packard goes into a maniacal quest to kill Kong out of vengeance.
+Packard is intensely loyal to his troops, so When Kong kills some of his men during his initial rampage, Packard goes on a maniacal quest to kill Kong out of vengeance.